Azure/toketi-iothubreact/README.md

    optionally throttling the speed to 200 msg/sec
 4. **Checkpoints** [Scala]: demonstrate how the stream can be restarted without losing its position.
-   The current position is stored in a Cassandra table (we suggest to run a docker container for the purpose of the demo, e.g. `docker run --name iothub-react-cassandra -i -p 9042:9042 cassandra:latest`)
+   The current position is stored in a Cassandra table (we suggest to run a docker container for the purpose of the demo, e.g. `docker run -ip 9042:9042 --rm cassandra`)

 We provide a [device simulator](tools/devices-simulator/README.md) in the tools section, which will help setting up these requirements.